Approach Shot in Tennis

 Not Doing Enough with the Approach

-When you move in for an approach shot, it’s important to strike the ball with confidence and ideally, keep the ball deep in the court.
-That’s partially the reason why you don’t want to approach too soon.
-Instead, you want to wait for an ideal ball that allows you to move forward with an aggressive shot which forces your opponent to play defense and sets up your volley.
+When you move in for an approach shot, it’s important to strike the ball with confidence – and ideally, keep the ball deep in the court.
+That’s one of the reasons why you don’t want to approach too soon.
+Instead, wait for an ideal ball that allows you to move forward with an aggressive shot that forces your opponent to play defense and sets up your volley.

 Common Questions & Answers About the Approach Shot

-Where should an approach shot be hit in tennis?
+Where should an approach shot be placed in tennis?

 An approach shot should be hit deep in the court to prevent opening up angles for your opponent to pass you.
-Beyond that, your placement of an approach shot will depend on each point with the goal of keeping or putting your opponent on defense.
+Beyond that, your placement of an approach shot will depend on each point to keep your opponent on defense.

 Play Better Tennis